 The US market, a key sales region for the company, has been subject to multiple tariff measures on solar panel-related products.
 In 2018, under the Trump administration, the US imposed safeguard measures restricting solar power product imports.
 In 2022, the Biden administration extended these measures for another four years.
 However, due to strong domestic demand for solar panels, the US implemented a two-year tariff exemption starting in June 2022, allowing duty-free imports from four Southeast Asian countries (Cambodia, Malaysia, Thailand, and Vietnam).
 This exemption ended in June 2024 to support domestic industry development and prevent circumvention of tariffs on Chinese products.
-As a result, these four countries became subject to an investigation in May 2024 to determine whether AD and CVD should be imposed.
-In October 2024, the US issued a preliminary decision imposing CVD, followed by a preliminary AD decision in November 2024.
-The preliminary CVD rate for Vietnam was set at 2.85%, a relatively minor impact.
-However, AD rates vary by company, and VSUN was assigned a dumping margin of 54.46%.
-According to the US Department of Commerce, the final decision on these tariffs is expected in April 2025.
+As a result, these four countries became subject to an investigation in May 2024 to determine whether to impose anti-dumping and countervailing duties.
+After preliminary decisions in October and November 2024, the final decision was made in April 2025.
+Ultimately, VSUN was hit with steep tariff rates: an anti-dumping duty of 77.12% and a countervailing duty of 124.57%.